 Family businesses face unique challenges, as well as opportunities.
-To foster learning, dialog, and growth to address and understand the many unique and complex challenges that family businesses face.
+The Upstate Owners Forum aims to foster dialog, learning, and growth to address and understand the many unique and complex challenges that family businesses face.
 The Upstate Owners Forum is reserved for owners and members of family businesses only.
-This on-going series seeks to connect owners of family and privately held enterprises to educate, network and inform.
+This series seeks to connect owners from family and privately held enterprises to educate, network and inform.

 |The Role of Business in the Thriving of the Human Spirit|

+Fred Keller ‘66 is the Founder and Chair of Cascade Engineering, which he started in Grand Rapids, Michigan in 1973 and is now run by his daughter Christina Keller.
+With a belief that you can have a successful business and still treat employees with dignity and respect.
 Fred believes that business has the unique opportunity to complement its efforts on financial performance with important work in the social and environmental arenas.
 He has emphasized the key role business can play in building financial, social and ecological capital, often through partnerships with government and community agencies.
 His innovative management approach and work in advancing sustainability are featured regularly in business and industry publications.